Kofiastro/Social-proof-section-solution/README.md

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)